 So before I could make the most of my day on the Firestorm, I thought I had better top the tank up.
 The later Firestorm came with a bigger, 19-litre fuel tank, which went some way to address the issue, but by all accounts they were still pretty thirsty animals.

 …For the full feature, pick up the February 2020 issue of Fast Bikes.
-For more information on how to get your hands on a copy click HERE.Enjoy more Fast Bikes reading in the four-weekly magazine.
+For more information on how to get your hands on a copy click HERE.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.